Everyone’s all about sexy shoulders right now. And who can blame them? I hear delts are the new abs, after all.

 Best Shoulder Workout for Toning Your Shoulders

 You won’t get perfectly toned shoulders by adding a few shoulder presses once a week.
 If you want really balanced shoulders with deltoids that pop, you need to work the various shoulder muscles from all angles.

-The exercises in the 30-day shoulder challenge are designed to create healthy, strong, and sexy shoulders.
+The exercises in the 30-day shoulder challenge are combined into effective shoulder workouts for women designed to create healthy, strong, and sexy shoulders.
 You’ll work all 3 heads of the deltoid (anterior, posterior, and medial) and the 4 muscles of the rotator cuff, plus your rhomboids and traps.

 Working all of the muscles will give you a more balanced physique.
 But it’s also important for health and injury prevention.
 Having healthy shoulders will help you lug around heavy groceries and put your own bag in the overhead bin.
 It’s also a good way to alleviate neck pain, as your neck muscles will try to take over when shoulder muscles are too weak.